Where Should Women Go After Primary Treatment?

 - A tranquil and supportive atmosphere

-- Continued support of sober peers
+- Continued support in a sober house for women

 - The Matrix Model helping patients achieve independence from addiction